Skip to main content

 \[ \forall x \in X, \quad -x \in X \quad \text{and} \quad f(-x) = -f(x) \]

-In other words, the function is odd if the domain is symmetric with respect to the origin and the function takes opposite values at \( x \) and \( -x \).
+In other words, a function is odd if its domain is symmetric with respect to the origin and it takes opposite values at \( x \) and \( -x \).

 Graph of an Odd Function: The Sine